ESSolutions/ESSArch/ESSArch_Core/docs/user_guide/list-view.rst

 .. image:: images/list_view_epp.png

-The main functionality of a view, such as preparation, creation and preservation, is accessed by clicking on a row in the IP list.
+The available functions of a view, like browsing files, jobs or events, and main functionality like IP preparation, creation and preservation, is accessed by clicking on a row in the IP list and selecting the corresponding tab.
+In many cases, a user can select multiple rows by holding the :kbd:`CTRL` key and click each item or click the first item, hold the :kbd:`SHIFT` key and click another to select all IPs between including the two selected.
+Selecting multiple items may reduce amount of actions that can be done, since any action taken will be done to all selected objects.